hamishcoleman/hp_usbrest/README.md

 none of them were written to work with USB - they all expected to connect to a normal HTTP-over-TCP server.

+Originally, I was hoping to find a way to detect that one of the buttons on the device had been pressed - and use that to automate a scanning session.
+However, it seems that this is not supported (However, more expensive devices supporting this REST protocol do have a screen that can offer "scan to PC" destinations)

 Tested on
     DeskJet 2130 series